jorditorresBCN/Assignments-2017/README.md

 * **Full (option 2)**:  Carry out one of the projects suggested by the professor during this course.

-* **Advanced (option 1) (bonus of +10%)**  The project offers an excellent opportunity for the students to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the students) using some of the latest Cloud technology.
+* **Advanced (option 1) (+10% bonus)**  The project offers an excellent opportunity for students to dive into the course contents by implementing a protoype (proof of concept implementation of a business idea created by the students) using some of the latest Cloud technology.
 Your teacher will be deligted to help you.

-* **Advanced (option 2) (bonus of +10%)**  Surprise the teacher with a project proposal that he accepts.
+* **Advanced (option 2) (+10% bonus)**  Surprise the teacher with a project proposal that he accepts.

 ## Deadlines
 #### Deadlines for Labs
-The indicated deadlines are simply suggestions for you to ideally finish each hands-on assignment.
+The indicated deadlines are mere suggestions for you to ideally complete each hands-on assignment.
 They are meant to help you keeping on track and maintaining an appropriate pace throughout the program.
-There are no penalties if you miss the deadlines.
-It is a recommended best practice trying to meet each suggested deadline.
+There is no penalty if you miss the deadlines.
 #### Deadline for the course Project
 The deadlines indicated in the course syllabus are a hard deadline.